NickoGreeno/Phase-3-Project/README.md

     </p>
     <p> I then instantiated a normal XGB model because they use their internal gradient function to search for the optimal settings,
         I figured it was a natural step after a DecisionTree.
 When I was finished with that, I set a gridsearchinh XGB model.
-        It was my thought of putting the last two models I made together to make get the best of both worlds.
+        It was my thought of putting the last two models I made together to get the best of both worlds.
 The model iterated through my grid to establish its own best parameters.
     </p>